MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task10/Readme.md

 print("SSIM:", compute_ssim(real, reconstructed))
 ```

-That gave the following result for CNN Diffusion
+That gave me the following result for CNN Diffusion
 ```Text
 SSIM: 0.37519923
 ```

-And the next for the U-Net Model
+And the following is for the U-Net Model
 ```Text

 ```